LucHermitte/vim-compil-hints/README.md

 Note: You should observe that `:colder` suffers an important slow down in the screencast (made on a slow VM).
 Since that screencast, I've improved the signs unplacing execution by a 1200 times factor.
 It's likelly to still be slow when all the buffers containining thousands of signs are loaded.
+With lh-compil-hints 2.2 and Vim 8.1.0614+, unplacing performances have improved, but I haven't measured the speed-up yet.

 In order to workaround it, I could have set [`g:compil_hints.harsh_signs_removal_enabled`](#bpgcompil_hintsharsh_signs_removal_enabled) to 1.
 Alas, it will remove signs placed by other plugins as well.
+Starting from Vim 8.1.0614+, this option is ignored.

 ## Options